-Discretion can help Remuneration Committees ensure that the outcomes of executive pay schemes properly reflect overall corporate performance and the experience of the shareholders in terms of value creation.
-Shareholders discourage the payment of variable remuneration to executive directors if the business has suffered an exceptional negative event, even if some specific targets have been met.
+Discretion can help Remuneration Committees ensure that the outcomes of executive pay schemes properly reflect overall corporate performance and the experience of shareholders in terms of value creation, wider stakeholders and the general market environment.
+Shareholders discourage the payment of variable remuneration to executive directors if the business has suffered an exceptional negative event, even if some specific targets have been met, in particular ones that impact on stakeholders including the company's workforce.
+For example, if there has been a significant health and safety failure or a poor outcome for clients.
 In such circumstances, shareholders should be consulted on implementation of the remuneration policy and any proposed payments should be carefully explained.

 Remuneration Committees will be held accountable for the way discretion is used.
-As with malus and clawback provisions, the remuneration committee should ensure that the committee has sufficient legal power and that all documentation suitably reflects the ability for the committee to exercise discretion.
+As with malus and clawback provisions, the Remuneration Committee should ensure that the Committee has sufficient legal power and that all documentation suitably reflects the ability for the Committee to exercise discretion.

 Discretion should be exercised diligently and in a manner that is aligned with shareholders' interests.
 Discretion should only be exercised within the previously agreed policy boundaries and maxima.
 If these are exceeded, then shareholders will consider excessive payments to be ex gratia in nature.
 Remuneration Committees will have to disclose the level of discretion applicable under the Policy Table.

 The use of discretion should be clearly disclosed.
 It is now a requirement for remuneration committee chairs to disclose any instances of discretion being employed in their Annual Statement in the Remuneration Report.
 It would be helpful for remuneration committee chairs to affirm if no discretion has been used in the year under review.
 Any discretion specific to a particular incentive scheme should be disclosed in the Remuneration Policy in addition to the plan rules.
+The Committee should also disclose how it has considered the experience of material stakeholders when operating discretion.